Quick Answer: Our recommendation for the best breast pump for exclusive pumping is the Medela Advanced Pump in Style.

 Now we come to the foundation that exclusive pumping rests on: the pump.

 It is not enough to say that you should go with a double electric pump; you need to know which ones are the best and what features you should be looking for to ensure your success.

 Compact And Easy To Assemble

 If you are exclusively pumping, that means you are going to be pumping everywhere.
 Portability is going to be a key deciding factor for you.

 You are going to want something lightweight and small enough to fit into your purse or diaper bag for on the go use.

 Some breast pumps come with a lot of parts, which means more for you to clean and assemble.
 Fewer parts will save you a lot of hassle.

 Adjustable Suction Speed

-The suction and speed of your breast pump’s motor will determine how efficient it is, or how quickly it can drain the breast.
+The general guidelines of your breast pump’s motor will determine how efficient it is, or how quickly it can drain the breast.
 However, a strong suction right off the bat every time is not the most efficient for pumping.

 For your body to effectively release milk, you not only need a strong enough suction but you also need to relax, and you won’t be able to fully relax if you’re in pain from your breast pump.